no5ix/no5ix.github.io/source/_posts/eng_easy_english_010_daily_english_conversation_practice.md

 - redbrook high
 - > Oh cool, I was just `down`(沿着, 常见用法还有`down the hall`沿着走廊) the street at Bay view high.
 - I had lots of friends at redbrook, though.
-- > Nice yeah I went from redBrook Straight to Princeton, graduated in 2002, and got a job here.
+- > Nice. yeah, I went from redBrook Straight to Princeton, graduated in 2002, and got a job here.
 - It's what i've always wanted to do.
 - > That's an excellent way to do it.
 - When I left high school, my first job was as an `apprentice`(学徒) `electrician`(电工), I did like it, but it wasn't really for me.